Skip to main content

 • Unfermented (green) Rooibos has higher levels of antioxidants than traditional, fermented Rooibos.

-• The antioxidants in Rooibos are potent enough to measurably elevate the antioxidant levels in blood, thereby boosting the body’s internal defence systems against disease.
+• The antioxidants in Rooibos are potent enough to measurably elevate the antioxidant levels in blood, thereby boosting the body’s internal defense systems against disease.
 The effect peaks about an hour after drinking 500 ml Rooibos tea.

 • The antioxidant content of Rooibos also depends on the soil conditions of the region where the plant was grown, and on how the infusion was prepared, i.e. ratio of leaves to water, the temperature of the water, extraction time, stirring, etcetera.